enkidevs/curriculum/python/data-structures/memory-allocation/pointers-and-references-python.md

 ---
 ## Quiz
-### what is the result of the following identity check?
+### What is the result of the following identity check?

 ```
 # Interactive shell
 >>> a = 256